-Item Statutory and regulatory waivers Summary of alternative requirements Availability Period Ends Did PHA implement waiver and alternative requirement?
-Date of PHA adoption PH-11: Designated Housing Plan Renewals Statutory Authority: Section 7(f) • Extends the Plan's effective period through December 31, 2020, for Plans due to expire between the date of this Notice and December 31, 2020. • 12/31/20 PH-12: Public Housing Agency Annual Self- Inspections Statutory Authority: Section 6(f)(3) Regulatory Authority: § 902.20(d) • Waives the requirement that the PHA must inspect each project • 12/31/20 11a PHAS Regulatory Authority 24 CFR Part 902 Allows for alternatives related to inspections PHA to retain prior year PHAS score unless requests otherwise HUD will resume issuing new PHAS scores starting with PHAs with FYE dates of 3/31/21 N/A N/A 11b SEMAP Regulatory Authority 24 CFR Part 985 • PHA to retain prior year SEMAP score unless requests otherwise HUD will resume issuing new SEMAP scores starting with PHAs with FYE dates of 3/31/21 N/A N/A
+Item Statutory and regulatory waivers Summary of alternative requirements Availability Period Ends Did the PHA implement the waiver or alternative requirement?
+Date of PHA adoption. households instead of being terminated and will be charged the applicable FMR as the family's monthly rental amount.
+PH-14 Annual Choice of Rent Statutory Authority: 42 USC 1437a(a)(2)(A) Regulatory Authority § 960.253 • Allows families an additional opportunity to select an income-based or flat rent • 6/30/21 11a PHAS Regulatory Authority 24 CFR Part 902 Allows for alternatives related to inspections PHA to retain prior year PHAS score unless requests otherwise HUD will resume issuing new PHAS scores starting with PHAs with FYE dates of 6/30/21 11b SEMAP Regulatory Authority 24 CFR Part 985 • PHA to retain prior year SEMAP score unless requests otherwise HUD will resume issuing new SEMAP scores starting with PHAs with FYE dates of 06/30/21